PVSC-Python-Tutorials/PVPMC_SUPSI_2023/README.md

 If you’re new to pvlib or PV modeling, fret not, we have a several suggested projects, from Easy to Challenging.
 More information on each project can be found by following the links below.

-The training session will take place on May 10 from 4 to 6 pm.
+The training session will take place on November 9, 2023 from 2:45 to 5 pm.

 ## Project ideas